damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 subject to timely submission of any deliverables in accordance with the schedule in the applicable Statement of Work.
-Unless other terms are set forth in **Exhibit B**, GitLab will pay Contributor for services within fifteen (15) days of the date of receipt of Contributor’s invoice.
+Unless other terms are set forth in **Exhibit B**, GitLab will pay Contributor for services within fifteen (15) days of the date of receipt of Contributor’s summary invoice.
 Contributor will provide GitLab with reasonable documentation and work description in connection with Contributor’s invoices, as requested by GitLab.